FreddieRidell/ui-lang/README.md

 - cross platform
 - first class testing suport
 - curried
+- built in support for (de)serialising to strings and json
 - compiled (eventually, lets start with an interpreter?)
 - multiple modules per repo